Future disruptions in consumer and industrial supply chains could come from pandemics, climate emergencies, or shortages of necessary materials.

 A Q&A with a biomechanics expert who has researched reaction times

-The post Has the Olympics changed how it measures false-starts in track? appeared first on Engineering Research News.
+The post Has the Olympics changed how it measures false-starts in track? appeared first on Michigan Engineering News.

 Powered by a broadband infrared laser, the device can zero in on the ‘spectral fingerprint region’.